Close

 River Burgess03/11/2024 at 20:48 0 comments

-In an attempt to improve the efficiency of the fuel cell, we decided to change our approach to the electrode assembly.
-As we described in the details for this project, two liquids on either side of the membrane are at their steady state with respect to their boundary conditions.
+In an attempt to improve the efficiency, repeatability and ease of construction of the fuel cell, we decided to change our approach to the electrode assembly.
+As we described in the details for this project, two liquids on either side of the membrane are at a nonequilibrium steady state with respect to their boundary conditions.
 We added a flowback channel, and aim to have a diffusion rate less than that of the bipolar membrane so there is an appreciable pH difference remaining despite the diffusion.

-In order to minimize total path length for this otherwise probable event, we created a series of small holes in the bipolar membrane.
-The holes, spaced 4 mm apart with a diameter of .2 mm, will serve as many small flowback channels.
-Overall this will allow for a larger effective surface area, as flowback will be evenly spaced over the entire surface of the membrane.
-We hope this will show a marked improvement over other models, with the smaller path length translating into increased efficiency.
+In order to minimize total path length for this otherwise improbable event, we created a series of small holes in the bipolar membrane instead of one large flowback hole.
+The holes, spaced 4 mm apart with a diameter between .2mm and .05mm depending on the tooling available, will serve as many small flowback channels.
+Overall this will allow for a larger effective surface area for the electrode as well, because flowback will be evenly spaced over the entire surface of the membrane.
+We hope this will show a marked improvement over other models, with the smaller path length translating into increased power output.

 We are currently setting up a jig that will allow us to drill holes into the bipolar membrane using a .2 mm micro bit.
 Using a drill bit should minimize the disruption of the membrane interface over other methods such as piercing the membrane with pins.